Spots are filling up fast! Join now and get up to $1,050 in SAVINGS.* Book your call today.

 Loss aversion

-Loss aversion is the tendency to avoid losses, even at the expense of potential gains, which can influence the sunk cost fallacy.
-This phenomenon can lead to irrational decision-making when avoiding losses is prioritized over acquiring equivalent gains.
+Loss aversion is the tendency to avoid losses, even at the expense of potential gains.
+This phenomenon leads to irrational decision-making when avoiding losses is prioritized over acquiring equivalent gains.
+Basically, the pain of losing feels worse than the joy of winning.

 Emotional attachment

-Emotional attachment to past investments can lead to irrational decision-making based on sunk costs.
-When we become emotionally invested in a particular investment or decision, such as one with greater initial investment, we may be more likely to continue investing in it, even if it is no longer sensible.
-This attachment can lead to a fear of regret and an unwillingness to relinquish the invested money, even if it does not benefit us.
+When we become emotionally invested in a decision, especially one with a significant initial investment, we're more likely to continue with it even if it's no longer sensible.
+This attachment creates a fear of regret and an unwillingness to relinquish the invested money, even if continuing doesn't benefit us.

-Overcoming the sunk cost fallacy requires resetting, reflecting, focusing on future costs and benefits, and embracing change.
+Overcoming this bias requires a four-step approach: resetting, reflecting, focusing on the future, and embracing change.

 Reset: Zoom out

-It’s easy to lose sight of reality when you’re in too deep.
-If you find yourself slipping into the vortex of single-mindedness, take a step back and look at your situation from an outsider’s point of view.
-By zooming out, you will begin to distinguish between important and unimportant factors distracting you from the actual problem that needs solving.
+It's easy to lose sight of reality when you're in too deep.
+If you find yourself slipping into a vortex of single-mindedness, take a step back.
+Look at your situation from an outsider’s point of view.
+By zooming out, you'll begin to distinguish between important and unimportant factors that are distracting you from the actual problem.

 Reflect: Zoom in

-After you’ve gained clarity, it’s time to dig into the numbers.
-It’s okay to look back at past investments as long as you don’t let them get in the way of future decisions.
-Assess with an objective lens, then move on.
+After you've gained clarity, it's time to dig into the numbers.
+It's okay to look back at past investments as long as you don't let them get in the way of future decisions.
+Assess your roadmap with an objective lens, and then move on.

 Focus on future costs and benefits

-By evaluating potential outcomes, you can assess the viability and profitability of your choices.
-Considering future costs and benefits is crucial for effective decision-making, especially when current costs outweigh the potential value.
+Evaluate the potential outcomes.
+By considering future costs and benefits, you can assess the true viability of your choices.
+This is crucial for effective decision-making, especially when current costs outweigh the potential value.

 Embrace change

-Change can be scary, but when it involves potentially improving your situation, you should be willing to at least try.
-By acknowledging when a decision is no longer beneficial and adjusting accordingly, decision-makers can release sunk costs and focus on future possibilities for success.
+Change can be scary.
+However, when it involves potentially improving your situation, you should be willing to at least try.
+By acknowledging when a decision is no longer beneficial and adjusting accordingly, you can release those sunk costs and focus on future possibilities for success.

 FAQs